Skip to navigation menu Skip to content

 • Your baby’s hearing should be screened soon after birth or within a few days.

 • We check your child’s hearing every 6 months until they are 6 years old.
-Then we check each year - more often if there are concerns about hearing loss.
+Then we check each year — or more often if there are concerns about hearing loss.

 • Improving speech